learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 ## Kurtosis

 Kurtosis deals with the lengths of tails in the distribution.
-There is general misconception that kurtosis is a measure of "peakedness" in a distributions.
+There is general misconception that kurtosis is a measure of "peakedness" in a distribution.
 Well kurtosis is not really the peakedness or flatness.
 It is used to describe the extreme values in one versus the other tail.
 It is actually the **measure of outliers** present in the distribution.
 ![](kurt1.png)

-Here we see that long tails are generally due to errors in the measurement as the peaks of the data (correct values) are all centred around the mean of the distribution.
-Long tails here are the signs that apart of correct measurements, we also have data about outliers present in our dataset.
+Here we see that long tails are generally due to errors in the measurement as the peaks of the data (correct values) are all centered around the mean of the distribution.
+Long tails here are the signs that apart from correct measurements, we also have data about outliers present in our dataset.

 ### Measuring Kurtosis